-The amount of League Points (LP) gained or lost depends on the difference between your team's MMR and the average MMR of your tier+division.
+The amount of League Points (LP) gained or lost depends on the difference between your team’s MMR and the average MMR of your current rank.
 For example, a Platinum I player who wins a game at 2300 MMR (approximately Diamond I) will see much larger LP gains than winning a game at 1800 MMR (approximately Platinum I).
-Note that MMR and LP are different from Elo rating, the old ranking system that removed by Riot in Season 3.
+Note that MMR and LP are different from Elo rating, the old ranking system that Riot removed in Season 3.

 Does queue dodging affect my MMR?